baseboxorg/community-node/sr_application/application.md

 **`• Company information:`**
 The Community Node organization is an application of open source collaboration in the blockchain space.
 We seek to extend the Super Representative's role in the distributed network into a quasi-decentralized system by passing our role through to our community members.
 The organization will have a staff of executives and technical personnel, but it will be guided by our community members through the referendum process.
-By sharing and collaborating on our IT strategies, it is our hope that the determination of best practices will evolve more quickly.
-By sharing and collaborating on our IT strategies, we hope to strengthen the entire blockchain industry.
+By sharing and collaborating on our IT strategies, it is our hope to strengthen the entire blockchain industry and advance the determination of best practices.

 c/o Jason Neely
 PO Box 39029
 Washington DC
 20016